Bihar Subah: History

 Much of the region was now fully integrated into the Empire, particularly around Monghhy and Khokhrah where it was said that "the laws and commands of the provincial administration could be ignored without incurring too many problems."
 The sarkar of Purnea was not fully integrated into the suba of Bihar but was under an independent faujdar known as the Faujdars of Purnea which acted as a small military frontier between Bihar and Bengal.

-In 1733, Emperor Muhammad Shah granted the suba of Bihar to the subadar of Bengal, Shuja-ud-Din Muhammad Khan at which point Bihar and Bengal were merged with one another.
+In 1733, Emperor Muhammad Shah granted the subah of Bihar to the subadar of Bengal, Shuja-ud-Din Muhammad Khan at which point Bihar and Bengal were merged with one another.

 Zamindars

 Much of Bihar Suba during this time was under the control of semi-autonomous zamindars.
 Within Bihar, the Zamindars had both economic and military power.
 Each zamindari would have their own standing army which was typically composed of their own clansmen.
 Some notable zamindaris include: